kyma-project/rafter/cmd/manager/README.md

 ## Overview

-The Rafter Controller Manager runs the AssetGroup, Asset, and Bucket Controllers that manage AssetGroup, Asset, and Bucket custom resources (CR) respectively.
+The Rafter Controller Manager runs the AssetGroup, Asset, and Bucket Controllers that manage AssetGroup, Asset, and Bucket custom resources (CR).

 ## Prerequisites